ANRorg/Gefahr/README.md

 Version 1 does not include HTTP/3, ACME, dynamic service discovery, distributed caching, cache revalidation, `Vary` variants, a mutation API, WAF behavior, or per-route authentication.
+Static request policies are not a full WAF or bot classification system.
 The response write timeout limits very long-lived streams; WebSocket-specific behavior is not an acceptance target.
 See [security and limitations](docs/security.md).